-TABLE IX Number of events expected in GLACIER per year, compared with the computed background (no oscillation) in the Gran Sasso Laboratory (Italy) rock radioactivity condition (i.e. $0.32\ 10^{-6}\ n\ cm^{-2}\ s^{-1}(>2.5\ MeV)$.
-The Absorption channel have been split into the contributions of events from Fermi transition and from Gamow-Teller transition of the $^{40}{\rm Ar}$ to the different $^{40}{\rm K}$ excited levels and that can be separated using the emitted gamma energy and multiplicity on the final electron energy.
-Then, applying further offline cuts to purify separatly the ES sample and the ABS sample, one gets the rates shown on Tab.
-IX.
+TABLE IX Number of events expected in GLACIER per year, compared with the computed background (no oscillation) in the Gran Sasso Laboratory (Italy) rock radioactivity condition (i.e. $0.32 \ 10^{-6}$ n cm-2 s-1(> 2.5 MeV).
+The Absorption channel have been split into the contributions of events from Fermi transition and from Gamow-Teller transition of the 40Ar to the different 40K excited levels and that can be separated using the emitted gamma energy and multiplicity regime after a couple of years of measurements.